pnp/powershell/documentation/Get-PnPFolder.md

 Get-PnPFolder -List "Shared Documents"
 ```

-Returns the folders residing inside a folder called 'Shared Documents'
+Returns the root folder of the list called 'Shared Documents'

 ## PARAMETERS